Jørgen Strand Larsen

-Jørgen Strand Larsen (/no/, born 6 February 2000) is a Norwegian professional footballer who plays as a striker for club Wolverhampton Wanderers and the Norway national team.
-Known for his link-up play, aerial ability and mobility, he can be described as a complete forward.
+Jørgen Strand Larsen (/no/, born 6 February 2000) is a Norwegian professional footballer who plays as a striker for club Crystal Palace and the Norway national team.
+He is known for his link-up play, aerial ability and mobility.

+Strand Larsen began his senior career at Eliteserien side Sarpsborg 08 in 2017, and later went on to play for Eredivisie side Groningen, La Liga club Celta de Vigo, and Premier League side Wolverhampton Wanderers.
+In 2026, he was signed for a club-record fee of £48 million by Crystal Palace, winning the UEFA Conference League in his first season.

+A former youth international, Strand Larsen made his senior debut for Norway in 2020, later helping them to qualification for the 2026 FIFA World Cup.

 Early life

 Jørgen Strand Larsen was born on 6 February 2000 in Halden, Østfold.